 I've had a bad past experience with couples counselling.
 I'm worried about trying again.

 Unfortunately, not all counsellors/therapists/psychologists have specific training in couples work and apply individual therapy techniques to relationship counselling.
 Or they just try and develop their own technique through trial and error.
 This will usually not work.
 Couples counselling requires specific training and the use of a therapy that has been carefully developed and refined.
 The therapy should have been shown to work for couples problems in studies that compared it over a substantial period of time to either another therapy or a group not receiving any therapy.
 It is important to be selective about who you choose to see.
 Regardless of who you decide to go with, it may be a good idea to briefly chat with the person first and ask about their training in couples work and the approach they use.
 If they use an approach other than behaviour therapy for couples or emotionally focused therapy, it may be worth asking them why.

 WILL THIS THERAPY JUST BE LOOKING AT MY CHILDHOOD?

 No, emotionally focused therapy is a present-focused therapy that emphasises the current dynamics between two people.
 We do at times draw on earlier experiences because they can help us make sense of the current dynamics but that is not what we mostly focus on.

 How long will it take to repair my relationship?

 From our experience in working with couples, the average number of sessions needed to transform a relationship in a close bonded one in which both partners can work through their differences in calm and loving manner is about 14.
-Some get to there quicker and may only need as few as about 7 sessions, while others take more time and it can take up to about 25 sessions.
+Some get to there quicker and may only need as few as 6 sessions, while others take more time and it can take up to about 25 sessions.

-Do you offer therapy over skype?
+Do you offer therapy online?

 What do I need to do to make an appointment?